 What to expect at arrivals: From UK to Guernsey

 When arriving in Guernsey from the UK all passengers will be directed to a self testing booth and is required to undertake a covid19 test, staff will be on hand to assist any passengers as required, You will be interviewed by the Guernsey Border Agency before being admitted to the Bailiwick.
 This can take some time as the GBA need to ensure your documentation is in order, and that you are aware of your requirements.

-You must wear your mask through arrivals until you reach your accommodation.
+You must wear your mask through arrivals and proceed directly to your place of self-isolation.

 Arriving in the Bailiwick

-The States of Guernsey Civil Contingencies Authority requires all passengers arriving in the Bailiwick from anywhere in the world to self-isolate for either 14 days, or 7 days (dependant on where you travel from) on arrival.
+The States of Guernsey Civil Contingencies Authority requires all passengers arriving in the Bailiwick from anywhere in the world to self-isolate for a minimum of 14 days, or 21days if you refuse the covid test on arrival and day 13.
 This is a legal requirement, and failure to comply is a criminal offence.
 In your period of mandatory isolation, you must not leave your accommodation and you must not leave the Island.

 There may be situations where the self-isolation requirement is relaxed for some passengers (ie. passengers in 'critical roles') and these exemptions can be found here, on the States of Guernsey's travel section on their COVID-19 website.